Asian College of Journalism

 8. The ACJ Awards Committee reserves the right to request nominees to authenticate the publication of their work(s).
 This includes proof of publication, or, where such proof is not available, a letter of authentication from the publisher or editor.

 1. Only journalistic work that was published from 1 January 2018 to 31 December 2018 will be considered.

-2. The deadline for nominations/entries is February 25, 2019.
+2. The deadline for nominations/entries is extended to March 4, 2019.
 Entries submitted after this date will not be considered.